 How do we keep the yeast happy and viable?

 We treat our space yeast just as any of our other yeast.
 There are many different ways yeast can be stored.
 We use the slant and oil method which involves making a slant of YPD (yeast nutrient agar) and submersing the yeast in mineral oil.
 They say that it can last about 1-2 years like this, so we “reup” every nine months.
 This involves taking a small sample from the current slant and growing more cells.
-These cells then are used to make a new slant which will go through the same process nine months from then.
+These cells are then used to make a new slant which will go through the same process in nine months.
 Ideally, you wouldn’t have to do this very often because every time you grow more cells you risk some genetic drift.

 Can you describe the process of pitching our Space Ale Yeast to each year’s beer?